Rules & Eligibility

 The Championships were established in 2013 with the main aims of:

-The Championships are for full school or combined schools pipe bands (as opposed to the mini band format normally associated with indoor competitions).
-The Championships are also open to school pipe bands from outwith Scotland.
+The Championships are for full school or combined schools’ pipe bands (as opposed to the mini band format normally associated with indoor competitions).
+The Championships are also open to school pipe bands from out with Scotland.

 Categories